oneapi-src/SYCLomatic/docs/dev_guide/migrate-a-project/generate-compilation-db.rst

 Generate a Compilation Database for Setuptools-Based Projects
 --------------------------------------------------------
-Setuptools is a package development library in Python for facilitating packaging, distribution and installation of Python projects.For projects with setuptools as their build system, the steps to generate a compilation database are as follows:
+Setuptools is a package development library in Python for facilitating packaging, distribution and installation of Python projects.
+For projects with setuptools as their build system, the steps to generate a compilation database are as follows:

 #.
-Generate the build log for the project using the verbose flag
+Generate the build log for the project using the verbose flag.
 #.
 Use ``intercept-build –-parse-build-log`` option to generate the compilation database.

 Example: